 But, Skillshare is much better when it comes to teaching artistry, drawing, or creating writing.
 Basically, if your course involves teaching “creativity”, then Skillshare has got the audience, features, and help/support to make it amazing.

 Also, Skillshare is an online community where you can post your courses.
 So, it’s different to Thinkific in that sense and much like Udemy and Coursera.
-There’s also the fact that Thinkific isn’t a specific niche, whereas Skillshare is firmly embedded within the niche creative works.
+There’s also the fact that Thinkific isn’t a specific niche, whereas Skillshare is firmly embedded within the niche creative works (plenty of customization options).

 That being said Skillshare does still let people create courses in different niches.
 It’s got categories for technology, business and lifestyle creatives to flaunt their stuff.